 Working out at Home

-The good news– being stuck at home doesn’t mean you should stop working out—in fact, working out will likely help you keep a feeling of normalcy and protect your psyche while you’re cooped up in your house.
-Exercise will help you maintain a centered and more rational mindset.
+The good news– being stuck at home doesn’t mean you should stop working out—in fact, working out will likely help you keep a feeling of normalcy and protect your psyche while you’re , working out at home will likely help you keep a centered and more rational mindset.
 You can work out anywhere no matter how much space you have.
-All you need is your own bodyweight and exercises where minimal equipment is required.
+All you need is your own body-weight and exercises where minimal equipment is required.

 You can do a quick full body exercise routine at any time to stretch and strengthen your body.